15 Things You Didn’t Know You Could Clean with Lemon

 Steam clean a microwave

 Put ¾ cup of water and two tablespoons of lemon juice in your microwave.
 Heat for about three minutes, or until it boils, and let it sit for ten minutes.
 Then wipe down the inside and you’re done.
 No scrubbing necessary.
+Check out more genius house cleaning tips from professional cleaners.

 Remove gunk from a cheese grater

 Cleaning graters can be a daunting—not to mention dangerous—task.
 Run half a lemon down the side of the grater to remove food particles, then rinse with warm, soapy water.
 The utensil gets cleaned and your fingers stay uncut.
 You can use a lemon to clean grills the same way.
-Find out more simple secrets of people who always have clean homes.

 Use lemons in lieu of bleach to brighten clothes

 Soak cotton and polyester clothes in a lemon juice/water mixture (½ cup of juice per gallon of water) to bleach whites and brighten colors.
 Keep the clothes in for an hour or longer, depending on how much they need to be brightened, then dry them in the sun.
 You can also substitute a half cup of lemon juice for bleach when using a washing machine.
+Here are some more secret ingredients you should be adding to your laundry.

 Keep your fridge smelling fresh